athomasoriginal/com.betweentwoparens/src/pages/blog-posts/009-what-are-the-clojure-tools.md

 If you're curious which to choose, I think it's obvious that I would suggest `clj`.
 The reason I like `clj` is because the tool is simple and easy to use.
 You can read through `clj` and `tools.deps.alpha` in an afternoon and understand what they are doing if you had to.
 If the same occurs with `lein` or `boot`, you will not have any such luck.

 Secondly, and most importantly, the Clojure community is really leaning into building tools for `clj`.
-For example, where `lein` used to have significantly more functionality, the community has built a ton of [incredible tools] that will cover all your requirements.
+For example, where `lein` used to have significantly more functionality, the community has built a ton of [incredible tools] that will cover many of your essential requirements.

-Finally, when it comes to managing your project configurations and building out maintainable organizational structures (monorepo) it doesn't get easier than `clj`.
+Finally, when it comes to managing your project configurations and building out maintainable organizational structures (monorepo) it doesn't get easier than `clj`<a href="#monorepo-comment" aria-describedby="footnote-label" id="monorepo-comment-ref">.</a>

 So yes, `clj` for the win.